 Here’s the positive side of the capacitor and LED.

-The positive side of the capacitor is tied directly to the LED’s high-voltage rail.
+The positive side of the capacitor is tied to the LED’s high-voltage rail through series resistors.

 Yeah, it’s a little bit of a mess inside there.
 I need to print a separator to keep all the high-voltage wires away from the sensitive 5 V components.
 Note the high-voltage outputs on the lower right corner of the control board can be disconnected, which deactivates an individual bank of LED’s.
 There’s also an empty DIP-8 socket which is wired up for a second MOSFET driver in case I find one driver isn’t enough for 4x MOSFETs.
 Turns out that wasn’t needed, one good driver is fine.